abrosenkov/goit-markup-hw-01/README.md

-# my-first-project
+# my-home-work-1

-This is my first project
+This is my home work 1